 - Pain and suffering: Those who have CP sometimes have significant pain because of constant muscle spasms, which can cause problems with sleep and with sitting or standing in certain positions.

 Receiving a Fair Settlement

 When someone else’s error led to the onset of CP for your baby, you have the right to attempt to seek compensation for medical bills, pain, suffering, and the reduction in quality of life.
-With a Pittsburgh cerebral palsy lawyer on your side, you will have an advocate who will work hard to help you receive a settlement amount that truly reflects what your family and baby will face in the future.
+A birth injury lawyer will be your advocate and work hard to help you receive a settlement amount that truly reflects what your family and baby will face in the future.

-The team at the Birth Injury Lawyers Group takes pride in defending the rights of victims of the negligence of medical personnel.
+Pittsburgh cerebral palsy attorneys defend the rights of victims of the negligence of medical personnel.
 You should not have to go through this alone, and you should not have to pay for these medical costs out of your own pocket.
-Call us for a free case review as soon as possible at (800) 222-9529.

 Pittsburgh Cerebral Palsy Lawyer Near Me 1-800-222-9529